-Although most people probably haven’t noticed yet, there is a currently a writers strike happening in Hollywood.
-For the time being, the main programs affected have been late night and daytime talk shows (apparently, there are actual writersfor The View).
+Although most people probably haven’t noticed yet, there is a currently a happening in Hollywood.
+For the time being, the main programs affected have been late night and daytime talk shows (apparently, there are for The View).
 If the strike continues, more productions that more people care about will be affected.
-Many insiders are predicting that this strike has to potential to last months and cause ever larger disruptions in the entertainment industry.
+Many insiders are predicting that this strike has to potential to and cause ever larger disruptions in the entertainment industry.

 Upon hearing this, most people still might shrug.
 With so many options coming from all over the world, it’s difficult to imagine any significant change to scripted entertainment today.
 In many ways, the striking writers are simply experiencing what many other workers have experienced as a result of globalization and automation.
 Whereas film producers had no choice but to work with the Writers Guild of America (WGA) in the past, they can now outsource or automate much of the work done by union members—even screenwriting.

 It also doesn’t help that many of the writers have become excessively political and lazy with their stories.
 In too many cases, bad writing was a major factor in bringing down formerly popular franchises (like Star Wars, Marvel, or DC), turning it into shameless left-wing propaganda and/or sloppy formulaic pablum that even fans can’t bring themselves to watch.
 In the effort to correct the old stereotypes of macho men, damsels in distress, and young people learning from their elders, they have overcompensated with new, far more annoying stereotypes like the man-child, girl bosses, and progressive youths schooling their elders.
 As for character and plot development, it is either predictable or nonexistent, as special effects and take priority.